Despite growing competition among streaming services, Netflix confirmed to TrustedReviews it has no plans to offer music or live sport any time soon.

 Niche sports aren’t significantly much more attractive to Netflix either, according to Broughton.
 He says that’s because there isn’t much crossover between sport and the type of TV content we watch: “There’s very little causality between what a user watches in terms of sport, and what they watch in terms of drama or adventure or films.
 So utilising niche sport to sell to the rest of your audience doesn’t work very well.”

-He added: "They'd have to restructure their business model and have a different way of selling it to consumers.
-They'd have to up the price of their packages, or add a separate package and start bundling, in a traditional 'pay TV' operator sense."
+He added: “They’d have to restructure their business model and have a different way of selling it to consumers.

 The IHS analyst believes that rather than moving into new content categories, Netflix should look at more conventional ways of growing user count.
 The best way, he says, is to get onto users’ main TV set, by partnering with TV operators: “They really need to concentrate on getting better service, and getting on the main screen.”